Nutrition for Growth (N4G) commitment

-1. Government expenditure was about US$2 per child under 5 required, far below the US$30 per child under 5 required (meaning the country is off track on this commitment).
+1. The Government expenditure remained low at approximately US$2 per child under 5 required far below the US$30 per child under 5 required.

 2. Government did not progressively match additional donor funding to specific nutrition budget lines.
-In 2019, donors spent significantly more on nutrition-specific budget lines (management of malnutrition, infant and young child feeding, growth monitoring and promotion, micronutrient programme and procurement of nutrition support commodities) that amounted to US$6 million compared to Government expenditure of US$300,000 on the same budget lines.
+In 2019/2020, Donors spent significantly more on nutrition specific budget lines (Management of Malnutrition, Infant and Young Child Feeding, Growth Monitoring and Promotion, micronutrient programme and procurement of nutrition support commodities) that amounted to on US$6 million compared to Government expenditure of US$300,000 on the same budget lines.

 3. Annual financial increases have been increasing at an average of 10% below the targeted 20% annually for the next 10 years.

 Fewer than half of the individual commitment components are assessed to be on course

 Reducing chronic undernutrition by 50% in the next 10 years.